n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ```

 ### The Neural Network architecture
 In the function `conv_net` we create the actual convolutional neural network model.
 The function takes in a batch of images, `x`, and outputs logits.
 The layers introduced above are bound together.
 This is where one actually defines the architecture of the neural network.
 As a matter of fact, I changed the architecture more than a dozen of times, until I reached a reasonable accuracy.
-Indeed, it is very hard to choose a proper architecture and blind trail and error is not the way to go here.
-There are multiple methodologies for finetuning a neural network described in various papers by the scientific community.
-For the sake of simplicity I will not dive into the details here, but would definetly recommend this reading: [1st place on the Galaxy Zoo Challenge](http://benanne.github.io/2014/04/05/galaxy-zoo.html)
+Indeed, it is very hard to choose a proper architecture and blind trial and error is not the way to go here.
+There are multiple methodologies for fine tuning a neural network described in various papers by the scientific community.
+For the sake of simplicity I will not dive into the details here, but would definitely recommend this reading: [1st place on the Galaxy Zoo Challenge](http://benanne.github.io/2014/04/05/galaxy-zoo.html)

 ```python